Having navigated the challenges of Brexit, UK retailers now face another significant change in the tax framework for selling to EU consumers.

 The existing Union scheme for intra-EU supplies of TBE services will be extended to cover all types of B2C services.

 Additionally, in a significant development, it will be expanded to cover intra-EU distance sales of goods and certain domestic supplies to consumers that are facilitated by electronic interfaces (such as marketplace platforms where the interface will become the deemed supplier for VAT purposes).
-The extension of the scheme to include sales of goods of consumers also coincides with the removal of the current distance selling thresholds so that EU VAT will always be due in the Member State where the final consumer is based.
+The extension of the scheme to include sales of goods of consumers also coincides with the removal of the current distance selling thresholds so that EU VAT will almost always be due in the Member State where the final consumer is based.

 3. Import scheme (IOSS)